EchoVLM: Dynamic Mixture-of-Experts Vision-Language Model for Universal Ultrasound Intelligence: Experiments

 \subsubsection{Impact of the Top-K Routing.}

-To investigate the impact of expert activation mechanisms within the Mixture of Experts (MoE) architecture, we implement two widely adopted routing strategies: Top-1 and Top-2 activation.
+To investigate the impact of expert activation mechanisms within the MoE architecture, we implement two widely adopted routing strategies: Top-1 and Top-2 activation.
 As shown in Table~\ref{ablation_topk}, ablation studies demonstrate that Top-2 routing generally achieves superior performance in complex multimodal tasks compared to Top-1 routing, although the magnitude of improvement varies across task characteristics.
-For report generation tasks, Top-2 routing enhances all evaluation metrics (e.g., +3.94 absolute improvement in BLEU-1 for report generation), while ultrasound diagnostic tasks exhibit significant gains in ROUGE-L (+5.00 absolute improvement).
-These results indicate that activating two specialized experts facilitates more effective knowledge integration and contextual understanding.
+For report generation tasks, Top-2 routing enhances all evaluation metrics (e.g., +3.94 in BLEU-1, +2.81 in ROUGE-L, and +3.29 in METEOR).
+For ultrasound diagnostic tasks, it delivers remarkable gains across key metrics, including +4.10 in BLEU-1, +4.76 in ROUGE-1, and a substantial +5.00 in ROUGE-L. These results indicate that activating two specialized experts facilitates more effective knowledge integration and contextual understanding.